 Aberdeen’s strategy meets the requirements set out in the Scottish Government guidance and reflects local priorities and ambition.
 Granite city growing was approved by the City Growth and Resources Committee on the 6th February 2020.
 The strategy together with additional information and guidance is available in the related documents below.

-The strategy supports the work of the Sustainable Food City Partnership Aberdeen and is part of an exciting movement encouraging a healthy relationship to local food which is accessible to all and which is good for both people and the planet.
+The strategy supports the work of the Sustainable Food Place Partnership Aberdeen and is part of an exciting movement encouraging a healthy relationship to local food which is accessible to all and which is good for both people and the planet.

 Who is involved?

-Stakeholders involved in developing the strategy include:
+Stakeholders who were involved in developing the strategy include:

 - NHS Grampian